About Us

 Steering Council Member

-• Shigeyuki Kano( National Center for Global Health and Medicine )
+• Shigeyuki Kano( National Institute of Global Health and Medicine )

 • Shinichiro Kawazu( Obihiro University of Agriculture and Veterinary Medicine )